Keep in touch!

 What we do

-The Centre also supports 40 member organisations, through training in marketing, volunteer management and monitoring and evaluation.
-The power of the Humanitarian Centre is in its energy and ability to inspire, empower and equip Cambridge’s international development community.
+The Centre supports over 45 member organisations, through training and networking (for example, in marketing, volunteer management and monitoring and evaluation).
 Find out more!